djsudduth/joplin-plugin-paragraph-extractor/README.md

 - `Default or Last Used Tag Prefix character`: Either the common hashtag # character (preferred) or $, %.
 Default `#`
 - `Default or Last Used Paragraph Tag or Keyword`: The entered keyword to search in notes to extract the paragraph.
 If the prefix hashtag field is set, then the tag is added to the keyword for finding paragraph blocks.
 - `Remove extracted paragraph keyword and add end tag`: Any tagged/hashtagged keyword will be removed from the paragraph and an endtag will be added in the new extraction note.
 Removal assumes the keyword has a hashtag prefix character - otherwise the setting is ignored.
 The end tag is always appended when this is selected.
 Default `false`
+- `Append extracted note refresh metadata`: When paragraphs are extracted from one or many notes, the details of the plugin's settings and source note list will be appended as metadata in the form of a comment.
+This can be used to refresh an extracted note if the source note or notes change.
+Default `false`
 - `Title of the combined note`: New title of the combined note.
 Default `Extracted paragraphs`.
 - `Custom note title`: New note title with possible variables `{{FIRSTTITLE}}`, `{{LASTTITLE}}`, `{{ALLTITLE}}` and `{{DATE}}`.